spress/spress.yosymfony.com/_posts/2014-02-23-how-to-create-a-contact-form-in-spress.md

 categories: [resources]
 tags: [form]
 ---
-It's probably that soon or later you need integrate a contact form in your site.
-To do it, you can use [Get simple form](http://getsimpleform.com/) service that allow you setup forms with any kind of data.
+It's probably that soon or later you need to integrate a contact form in your site.
+To do it, you can use [Get simple form](http://getsimpleform.com/) service that allows you setup forms with any kind of data.
 To use this service only requires a token that you will receive by email.

 ```